eltoroit/LDS_Interview/interview.md

 > - **Documentation:** https://developer.salesforce.com/docs/component-library/bundle/lightning-navigation/documentation
 > - **Sample:** [weEditRecord](./force-app/Lds/main/default/lwc/weEditRecord)

 **EL TORO:** The easiest way to work with data is by letting Salesforce handle everything.
-This first example opens a pop-up modal window so that your users can edit a record.
+This first example opens a pop-up modal dialogue so that your users can edit a record.

 ## Aura Components